Congratulations on installing Amp. This manual helps you get the most out of it.

 - Edit files through your IDE, with full undo support

-The CLI automatically detects when you have an Amp editor extension running in most cases.
-If you are using JetBrains and run the Amp CLI from a terminal other than JetBrains’ builtin terminal, you need to run amp --jetbrains to detect it.
+Follow the instructions for your IDE.
+If you are using JetBrains and run the Amp CLI from a terminal other than JetBrains’ builtin terminal, run amp --jetbrains to detect it.

 Writing Prompts in the CLI

-Additionally you can also use type \ followed by return to insert a newline.
+You can also type \ followed by return to insert a newline.

 If you have the environment variable $EDITOR set, you can use the editor command from the command palette to open your editor to write a prompt.